DVRM65/noahide-faq/README.md

 This file documents frequently asked questions about Noahidism from the *[Judaism and Noahidism Discord server](https://discord.gg/VndhjgXM)*.

+In general, the answers to the questions below are derived from Rabbi Moshe Weiner's Divine Code book.
+As such, if you have any follow up questions or questions not listed here, please consult the book.

 ## What is a Noahide
 A Noahide is a non-jew (gentile) who observes the 7 Noahide laws of the Torah and is a believer in the God of Abraham, the God of Isaac, and the God of Jacob.